 A copyright protects literary works (including software code), musical, dramatic, choreographic, pictorial or graphic, audiovisual or architectural work, or a sound recording, from being reproduced without the permission of the copyright owner.
-This gives the author or current owner sole right to authorize copies or reproductions of the work and to create derivative works.
+Thanks to copyright law, this gives the author or current owner sole right to authorize copies or reproductions of the work and to create derivative works.
 All an author has to do is register the work to obtain their copyright registration certificate.
 The author(s) may transfer the copyright to any other party if they choose to do so, and this will need to be recorded with the U.S. Copyright Office.
-The right lasts for the life of the author life, plus 70, 95 or 120 years, depending on the nature of authorship and creation date of the work.
+The right lasts for the rest of the author’s life, plus 70, 95 or 120 years, depending on the nature of authorship and creation date of the work.
 Sounds simple, right?

 Once an inventor or business has filed for or obtained intellectual property protection, they are often left with the question of “what now?”
 For many, the “what now” equates to “how do I make money” from intellectual property.
 There are many options available to inventors and businesses alike to assist in commercializing intellectual property.

 A non-disclosure agreement is an agreement between at least two parties that outlines confidential material and information that the parties wish to share with one another for certain purposes but wish to restrict access to or by third parties.
 A license is an agreement that enables the owner of intellectual property to make money from an invention or work by charging a fee, typically a royalty, for product use by a third party.
 An assignment is an agreement that transfers some portion of the ownership interests in intellectual property rights, traditionally in return for a monetary payment.